kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md

 # a33.1   general

-\(a\) This appendix specifies requirements for the preparation of Instructions for Continued Airworthiness as required by §33.4.
+\(a\) This appendix specifies requirements for the preparation of Instructions for Continued Airworthiness as required by [[Volume 1/C Aircraft/0033 Airworthiness standards  aircraft engines.md#§33.4   Instructions for Continued Airworthiness.|§33.4]].

 \(b\) The Instructions for Continued Airworthiness for each engine must include the Instructions for Continued Airworthiness for all engine parts.
 If Instructions for Continued Airworthiness are not supplied by the engine part manufacturer for an engine part, the Instructions for Continued Airworthiness for the engine must include the information essential to the continued airworthiness of the engine.